Why should you use a lever hoist?

 - They need little maintenance.

-- Repairability for premium models is excellent.
+- Reparability for premium models is excellent.

 - Flexibility of operation.

-- A lever hoist has no electrical components to cause sparks or arcing in explosive classified areas.
+- A lever hoist has no electrical components to cause sparks or arcing in

 When should you use a lever hoist?